sourcegraph/about/handbook/engineering/web/index.md

    This includes writing more extensions ourselves, but also extending the extension API with more capabilities to enable more use cases.
    We have a long list of ideas and use cases customers shared with us that we can solve and/or enable customers to solve with extensions.
    Some of these integrate Sourcegraph with more external services to suit the setups of more customers, others provide completely new value no other product provides.

+### Short term

+The web team's short-term goals are documented in [the tracking issue for the current milestone](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+label%3Atracking+label%3Ateam%2Fweb+is%3Aopen).

 ## Tech stack